-the land to our family in 1750.
-Yes, it's true, our family has been farming this land for over two centuries...
+James Dickie in 1752, 1758 and 1760.
+Yes, it's true, our family has been farming this land for over two hundred and sixty years!

-We also raise beef cattle, have Saddlebred horses, and various colors of Labrador Retrievers running around the orchard.
+We also raise beef cattle, have Saddlebred horses and have various colors of Labrador Retrievers running around the orchard.

-Alongside Little Priest Mountain on the eastern edge of the Blue Ridge Mountains (near Crabtree Falls),
+Alongside Little De Priest Mountain on the eastern edge of the Blue Ridge Mountains (near Crabtree Falls),

 the cool mountain air gives our apples

 great color and excellent flavor.
 The view from our orchard is the envy

 of almost anywhere in the United States, especially when the Fall

 foliage is in full color and the apples are fresh on the tree.